kotfu/dye-your-shell/CONTRIBUTING.md

 2. Run `pytest` to make sure the tests pass in all the supported python versions.

-3. Review and update `CHANGELOG.md`.
+3. Review and update `CHANGELOG.md`, change the **Unreleased** section name to the new release number and add today's date.

 4. Push the **develop** branch to github.